eNMS-automation/eNMS/docs/source/automation/service_editor.md

     a link to the results.
 -   `Mail Recipients`: Must be a list of email addresses, separated by comma.
 (Variable Substitution is supported.)
+    `Mail Subject` Subject of the mails.
+If the subject is left empty, it defaults to `PASS/FAIL + service name`
+    `Sender`: Email address of the sender.
 -   `Reply-to Email Address`: Must be a list of email addresses, separated by comma.
 -   `Display only failed nodes`: The notification will not include